kyilmaz2421/PnP/README.md

 Two smaller functionalities that I also got working were checking if a username is unique when creating an account (checkUniqueUsername.php), and loging out of the session, i.e. emptying all session variables (log_out.php).

-Eric
+# Eric

 I setup the AWS config and edited the php.ini config files to enable image uploads.
 I built the initial sql database files: pnpdb.sql.
 I did at least 50% of the work on creat_user.php, create_place.php, sign_in_page.php, and getPlace.php.
 I did 50% or less of the work on viewingPage.php sessions.php.

-Kaan
+# Kaan

-I built the posting and booking mechanisms which meant designing the Users,Places,and Bookings tables in the database.
+- I built the API for booking event places, posting new event places, and worked on the API for getting the relevant listings in the explore page with Eric (including work on the search features)

-I also built the css and html along with the php pages that went along with these.
-I also did the Ajax calls for these pages as well as for viewingPage.php
+- Designed the front end routes (Ajax calls) to the backend

-worked on the files:
+- worked on the files:
-  some general.css
+    - general.css
-  index.html
+    - index.html
-  viewingPage.php
+    - viewingPage.php
-  book_place.php
+    - book_place.php
-  create_place.php
+    - create_place.php
-  book.php
+    - book.php
-  post.php
+    - post.php
-  postSuccess.php
+    - postSuccess.php

-  Databases: Places, Users, Booking
+  - Designed the database tables  Places, Users, Booking (with Eric)